yeoman/yeoman.io/app/_includes/yeoman.wiki/docs/Generators.md

 _I chose to remove the `templates` directory, as the file we're generating is quite small in content.
 Since it's just a `# Heading` based on the title of the post, I inlined it into this `PostGenerator.prototype.files` function.
 For a larger-scale application, well structured separation is indispensable._

 Holy moly, we have a blog generator!
 Try creating and editing posts.
-Play with `grunt serve` and `grunt build`, keeping `index.html` open to see the results.
+Play with `grunt server` and `grunt build`, keeping `index.html` open to see the results.
 Did everything work?

 <h2 id="writing-your-next-generator">Writing Your Next Generator</h2>